Everything we know about Samsung’s new S22 ultra

 It is claimed the regular S22 will have a slightly smaller screen than the S21, down from 6.2in to 6.1in.
 This trend will continue with the S22 plus (down from 6.7in to 6.5in) and the S22 ultra (6.9in to 6.81in).
 The overall look of the S22 family is said to be unchanged, and the slightly smaller displays are unlikely to be noticed by most users.

+Based on the latest rumours, the Galaxy S22 ultra is said to use the same lens array as last year’s Galaxy S21 ultra, giving it a 108MP rear camera with a pair of telephoto lenses, an ultrawide lens and up to 10x optical zoom.

-As for the rear camera units, reliable leaker Ice Universe tweeted in November to say the S22 and S22 plus will have 50MP rear cameras, plus a 10M telephoto camera with 3X optical zoom, and a 12MP ultrawide camera.
+As for the rest of the range, reliable leaker Ice Universe tweeted in November to say the S22 and S22 plus will have 50MP rear cameras, plus a 10M telephoto camera with 3X optical zoom, and a 12MP ultrawide camera.
 There will be a 10MP selfie camera on the front of both phones, the tech tipster said.

 The Galaxy S22 is expected to be powered by a next-generation Qualcomm Snapdragon processor or Samsung’s own Exynos chip, depending on which market it is purchased in.